 Medical records.
 Medical records will be accepted for dependents under 6 years of age.
 The medical record must contain the child's name, date of birth, and verifiable address.
 Shot/immunization records will be accepted only if they document the applicant's name and chronological dates of the applicant's medical history and care.
 In addition, the medical record must document the name, address, and phone number of the doctor, hospital, or clinic where treatment was last administered.
 If this information isn't printed on the medical record, the medical record must be accompanied by a dated letter providing the required information on official letterhead from the federal authority, physician, hospital, or clinic that administered the latest care of the child.
 The medical record must be dated no more than 12 months from the date of the Form W-7 application.
-If a date of entry is required for the applicant, the medical record must be from a U.S. facility.
+If the passport doesn't have a date of entry into the United States, the medical record must be from a U.S. facility, unless the applicant is a dependent of U.S. military personnel stationed overseas or the applicant is a resident of Canada or Mexico, if claimed for tax years prior to 2018.

 School records.
 School records will be accepted only if they are for a school term ending no more than 12 months from the date of the Form W-7 application.
 The school record must consist of an official report card or transcript issued by the school or the equivalent of a Ministry of Education.
-The school record must also be signed by a school official or ministry official.
+The school record also must be signed by a school official or ministry official.
 The record must be dated and contain the student's name, coursework with grades (unless under age 6), date of grading period(s) (unless under age 6), and school name and address.
-If a date of entry is required for the applicant, the school record must be from a U.S. facility.
+If the passport doesn't have a date of entry into the United States, the school record must be from a U.S. facility, unless the applicant is a dependent of U.S. military personnel stationed overseas or the applicant is a resident of Canada or Mexico and is either claimed for tax years prior to 2018 or claimed for the American opportunity tax credit.